VisionSystemsInc/just/README.md

 - A docker entrypoint to ease some of the more complicated features of `Docker-compose`/`Just-docker-compose`
     - Create a user with the same UIDs, GIDs, name, home dir, etc... as the host
       - Avoids permission issues when creating files in a volume and facilitates running GUIs
-    - Set up symlinks to handle the NFS volumes
+    - Set up symlinks to the NFS volumes
 - Designed to support both the traditional "run and discard" approach to dockers, and long running interactive development containers.
 - `DOCKER`, `DOCKER_COMPOSE`, `NVIDIA_DOCKER` environment variables for specifying the docker executables
 - docker "recipes"
-  - Snippets of Dockerfile code used often, centralized in one place
-  - These can also be used with multi-staged docker builds
+  - Frequently used snippets of Dockerfile code, which can be referenced with multi-staged docker builds